pgalbavy/geneos/cmd/geneos/README.md

 * `geneos tls ls [-c | -j | -i | -l] [TYPE] [NAME...]`
   List instance certificate information.
 Options are the same as for the main `ls` command but the data shown is specific to certificates.

+* `geneos tls sync`
+  Copies chain.pem to all remotes

 ## Configuration Files